anubhavsaxena14/weatherstruck-app/README.md

 # weatherstruck-app
+WeatherStruck application project was completed during "Developing Mobile Application on Android" training at NIIT Jaipur.
-I have created this weather app using OPENWEATHERMAP API and Google Map Location, it shows detailed weekly forecast.
+Created using Android Studio 2.1.3, OPENWEATHERMAP API and Google Map Location, it shows detailed weekly forecast.
 Weather details can be shared by user’s choice of app.